Charlie-Echo/bdms-quiz-web/README.md

 Local:            http://localhost:3000
 On Your Network:  http://xxx.xxx.xxx.xxx:3000
 ```
-After you accessed the site, you will be greet by the questions, along with the leaderboard banner on the top and the submit button and its banner at the bottom.
+After you accessed the project (by entering the URL above into the browser's address bar), you will be greet by the questions, along with the leaderboard banner on the top and the submit button and its banner at the bottom.

 Have fun!